2019 Legislative Session

 Top priorities: Reusable Bags and Plastic Packaging Stewardship

-Reusable Bag Bill (HB 1205/SSB 5323 – Relating to reducing pollution from plastic bags by establishing minimum state standards for the use of carryout bags at retail establishments): Building on the 27 local plastic bag ordinances in Washington, bans thin plastic carryout bags at all retail establishments.
+Reusable Bag Bill (2SHB 1205/ESSB 5323 – Relating to reducing pollution from plastic bags by establishing minimum state standards for the use of carryout bags at retail establishments): Building on the 27 local plastic bag ordinances in Washington, bans thin plastic carryout bags at all retail establishments.
 Stores could provide paper or thicker plastic bags (3 mil thick) for a 10 cents pass-through charge.
 For more info, please see bag bill summary and bag bill factsheet.
-STATUS: Referred to House Finance Committee on February 15, 2019.
-Scheduled for executive session in the Senate Committee on Ways & Means on February 20, 2019.
+STATUS: House bill – Referred to Rules 2 Review on February 27, 2019 – did not advance by cutoff date.
+Senate bill – Passed Senate Floor with a bipartisan 31-14-4 vote on March 5, 2019.
+See press release (March 6, 2019).
+Hearing scheduled in House Environment and Energy Committee on March 18, 2019.

-Plastic Package Stewardship (HB 1204/SSB 5397– Concerning the responsible management of plastic packaging): This cutting-edge bill, if passed, would dramatically improve our recycling system in Washington by creating a stewardship program paid for by the plastic packaging manufacturers.
+Plastic Package Stewardship (HB 1204/E2SSB 5397– Concerning the responsible management of plastic packaging): A study bill that would create data report that could lead to legislation (in 2021) that would dramatically improve our recycling system in Washington by creating a stewardship program paid for by the plastic packaging manufacturers.
 Similar to programs in place in EU and in British Columbia, the end of life of all plastic packaging would be responsibly managed.
-For more info, please see plastic stewardship summary STATUS: Referred to Senate Ways & Means Committee on February 8, 2019.
-Heard in House Committee on Environment & Energy on February 7, 2019.
+For more info about the original bill, please see plastic stewardship summary STATUS: House bill did not make it out of policy committee.
+Senate bill (study bill) – Passed Senate Floor unanimously 48-0 on March 8, 2019.
+Hearing scheduled in House Environment and Energy Committee on March 18, 2019.

 Other Zero Waste Washington priorities

-Compostability labeling (HB 1569 – Concerning marketing the degradability of products): Authorizes the state’s attorney general and local governments to pursue false or misleading environmental claims and “greenwashing” for plastic products claiming to be “compostable” or “biodegradable” when in fact they are not.
+Compostability labeling (ESHB 1569 – Concerning marketing the degradability of products): Authorizes the state’s attorney general and local governments to pursue false or misleading environmental claims and “greenwashing” for plastic products claiming to be “compostable” or “biodegradable” when in fact they are not.
 Also, requires clear and easy to understand labeling on compostable products sold for use in Washington.
-STATUS: Referred to House Appropriations Committee on February 18, 2019.
+STATUS: Passed House Floor with a bipartisan 60-37-1 vote on March 11, 2019.
+Hearing scheduled in the Senate Committee on Agriculture, Water, Natural Resources & Parks on March 19, 2019 (to re-assign committee).
+Hearing scheduled in the Senate Committee on Environment, Energy & Technology on March 20, 2019.

-Sustainable Recycling (HB 1543/SB 5545 – Concerning sustainable recycling): Creates a recycling development center to research, incentivize, and develop new markets and expand existing markets for recycled commodities and recycling facilities.
-Requires Ecology to create and implement a statewide recycling contamination reduction and outreach plan based on best management practices for recycling and provide assistance to local jurisdictions to develop contamination reduction and outreach plans.
-STATUS: Referred to House Appropriations Committee on February 18, 2019.
-Referred to Senate Ways & Means Committee on February 15, 2019.
+Sustainable Recycling (2SHB 1543/SSB 5545 – Concerning sustainable recycling): Creates a recycling development center to research, incentivize, and develop new markets and expand existing markets for recycled commodities and recycling facilities.
+Requires Ecology to create and implement a statewide recycling contamination reduction and outreach plan based on best management practices for recycling and provide assistance to local jurisdictions to develop contamination reduction8and outreach plans.
+STATUS: Senate bill – Placed on second reading by Senate Rules Committee on March 5, 2019.
+House bill – Passed House Floor with a bipartisan 64-32-2 vote on March 6, 2019.
+Heard in Senate Committee on Environment, Energy & Technology on March 14, 2019.

 Litter Tax Budget item: Restoring the State Litter Tax to its intended uses to reduce litter source and improve recycling.
 STATUS: TBD